 Hinkle continued his journalism career, working for three major metropolitan daily newspapers.
 He has been a sports writer and copy editor for The Daily Press of Hampton/Newport News, Va., a business reporter for The Tennessean in Nashville, and a sports writer and general assignment reporter for The Courier-Journal in Louisville, Ky.
 Most recently he was first, a business reporter, and then named editor of The Daily Herald in Columbia, Tenn.
 He is the author of a book on the Civil War, Embattled Banner, published in 1997.

 A 1988 graduate of Christopher Newport University, Newport News, Va., with a bachelor of art’s degree in English, Hinkle was called by God into the Gospel ministry in 1996.
 He enrolled at The Southern Baptist Theological Seminary, Louisville, Ky., where he earned a master of art’s degree in Christian Education in May 1998.
-Ordained into the Gospel ministry in August 1998, he was accepted into the PhD. program at Southern a year later.
-He ultimately earned a Master of Theology degree (ThM.) in May 2010.
+He was ordained into the Gospel ministry in August 1998.
+He earned a Master of Theology degree (ThM.) in May 2010.

 Hinkle has also studied at the Acton Institute for the Study of Religion and Liberty, a conservative “think tank” in Grand Rapids, Mich., and the World (magazine) Journalism Institute in Charlotte, N.C.

 He has worked as a news writer for Southern Seminary’s public relations department and has had articles published by LifeWay Christian Resources of the Southern Baptist Convention (SBC).
-He has been a national correspondent for Baptist Press, the official news service of the SBC, since 1998.
+He has been a national correspondent for Baptist Press, the official news service of the SBC.

 Hinkle was named editor of The Pathway at its creation by the Missouri Baptist Convention Executive Board.
 The Pathway began as a Web site-only publication that was launched in June 2002.
 Since that time The Pathway has been a monthly newsletter before becoming a biweekly tabloid in January 2003.
 The Web version has already won awards for its design and The Pathway has become a respected and rapidly growing conservative voice within Missouri Baptist and Southern Baptist life.